Doing Business in South Africa

 The main religions in South Africa: Almost 80% of South Africa's are Christians - Catholicism and Protestants (30 million, 68% of the population, Methodists: 4

-South Africa belongs to the Southern African Economic Area
+South Africa belongs to the Southern African Economic Area of the African Civilisation.

 - Desmond Tutu